 Take Care of Your Paint After a Repair

-How to make the most of a new coat of paint
+How to make the most of your investment.

 So, your car has been to the shop, been repaired, made to look impeccably like new, and you finally have it home.
 If new paint was part of the repairs, automotive technicians were meticulous in ensuring that the new paint flawlessly matched what was previously there.
 Paint is your vehicle’s first line of defense from elemental assault – including rust – so you are tasked with keeping it in good condition.